FCO/Red/docs/api/Red/Column.md

 method comment() returns Mu
 ```

 Returns the class that column is part of.
+Method that returns the comment for the column

 ### method references